 If you’re the “work-office-work” type of commuter, then the cost of filling your car tyres with Nitrogen far outweighs any benefit it provides.

-In fact, the fuel savings with using nitrogen is so insignificant that you won’t even notice any difference.
-Even though people cite improved ride quality as a reason to use Nitrogen in tyres, there really is not much evidence to back these claims.
+The fuel savings with using nitrogen is so insignificant that you won’t notice any difference.
+Even though people cite improved ride quality as a reason to use Nitrogen in tyres, there is not much evidence to back these claims.
 Besides, Nitrogen filling stations in India are notorious for selling impurities along with Nitrogen.
 So, good luck with getting 100% pure Nitrogen.